 Am I a Candidate for Hip Replacement Surgery?

--You have inadequate pain relief from anti-inflammatory drugs, physical therapy, or walking supports.
+- Inadequate pain relief from anti-inflammatory drugs, physical therapy, or walking supports

 What Activities Should I Avoid and What Can I Do After Hip Replacement Surgery?